gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 - In 1.16.230.50, the Powder Snow block can be obtained by placing it inside of a bubble column and pushing it with a piston.
 Video Tutorial: https://www.youtube.com/watch?v=qBvycwTPF6g
 - Obtaining Dripstone in 1.16.230.54 in small caves and downgrading to 1.16.230.50 will give you dripstone in 1.16.230.50.
 Placing the Dripstone as tall as you want and pushing the bottom of the dripstone with a piston will not update the dripstone causing for really odd looking dripstone base

+**Beta 1.16.230.54 (Experimental)**
+- If you picked up a baby axolotl in a bucket around beta 1.16.230.54 version then update to the current version, the bucket will contain an adult axolotl, but sill be called "bucket of baby axolotl"

 **Beta 1.17.0.58 - Beta 1.16.210.54 (Experimental)**
 - Powder Snow Buckets can be obtained in 1.17.0.58 through Cauldrons.
 So downgrading these buckets to 1.16.210.54, you can Powder Snow-log non-full blocks by placing the Powder Snow Bucket on the block adjacent to the block you want to snowlog